CrowdStrike/CrowdFMS/README.md

 Usage and Tools:
  crowdfms.py - Primary sample collection system

- sample_details - Fetch details about a sample stored in the lcoal database
+ sample_details - Fetch details about a sample stored in the local database
   + Usage: sample_details.py -f -HASH-       # Hash can be either MD5, SHA1 or SHA256

  fetch_file - copy file from database to current working directory